sosprz/nettemp/readme.md

     temp temp - access only for sensors settings

 Changelog:
+7.4.5
+check if result form digitemp is numeric

 7.4.4
 little changes in gpio
 added support for serial sensors (beta)